hujhax/austin-improv-wiki/Troupes/Dick Rambuck.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Starting as a CageMatch champion team between a teacher and student, Dick Rambuck has quietly become a cult-favorite with Austin audiences.</p>
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Starting as a CageMatch champion team between a teacher and student, Dick Rambuck has quietly become a cult-favorite with Austin audiences.
+>
+>

-<p>Every Dick Rambuck show is a one-scene show.
+> Every Dick Rambuck show is a one-scene show.
 A patient thought provoking conversation between two knuckleheads.
-Their single scene show format allows for a slower pace, strongly developed characters, and hilarious call backs.</p></blockquote>
+Their single scene show format allows for a slower pace, strongly developed characters, and hilarious call backs.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>a single 2 person scene</blockquote>
+Their answer to the "What's Your Deal?" question on a 2009 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> a single 2 person scene

 ## History
 The duo played [[Festivals/The Out Of Bounds Comedy Festival|The Out Of Bounds Comedy Festival]] in 2009 and 2010.